 Discover Myths and Legends of the Mool Mahunag Annual fair of Karsog, where devotees pray, play music, carry the murtis (god statues) and feast.

-Discover Myths and Legends of the Thaipusam – Lord Murugan festival at Palani, where devotees pray, carry the kavadi and dance at the festival.
+Discover Myths and Legends of the Thaipusam – Tamil Nadu’s Lord Murugan festival.
+Where Devotees carry the kavadi and pierce their backs, cheeks and mouths.

 At sunset, the Dolomite mountains light up in fiery red, turning to purple before fading into the night: this is the Alpenglühen, riverbero rossiccio, enrosadira or Alpenglow, a phenomenon whose origins are deeply rooted in legend.
 The Legend of King Laurins Rose Garden talks about why the mountains are sometimes glowing red and orange.

 Dolomites beauty derives from a variety of spectacular vertical forms such as pinnacles, spires and towers, with contrasting horizontal surfaces including ledges, crags and plateaus.
 They rise abruptly above extensive talus deposits and more gentle foothills.
 Countless legends have grown up in the shadow of these pale mountains, inspired by observation of the natural landscape…

 In the month of Shravan, cities and towns of the Gangetic plains are inundated with people, dressed in orange, bearing saffron flags, marching to loud music, and carrying a stick sling with pots or bottles tied to either end.
 They are fetching Ganga water and bringing to the local Shiva temple, a ritual that marks…

 Kites have their own place in History, Myth & Folklore of Bali.
 Especially during the Bali Kite Festival the people show their art of flying kites- Layangan.